 - Publishable results

 The majority of the HuskySat-1 is being developed at the UW.
 The satellite is broken up into different subsystems.
-Each component is design to be modular so that they can be most easily developed independently from each other and reused for future mission.
+Each component is designed to be modular so that they can be most easily developed independently from each other and reused for future missions.